chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

 P4est
 ~~~~~~~

-To install p4est, the usual `installation procedure <https://www.dealii.org/current/external-libs/p4est.html>`_ of deal.II can be followed.
+To install p4est, the usual `installation <https://www.dealii.org/current/external-libs/p4est.html>`_ of deal.II can be followed.